 One for the guys.
 Not necessarily the height of cool, but when you’ve burnt your face and head surfing in fierce tropical sun, you’ll be glad you took a surf hat so you don’t have to miss any time in the water.

-If you are going to be surfing reef breaks, depending on how fashion conscious you are, you may want to take a pair of surf booties.
-Reef cuts can keep you out of the water for days and booties can also help protect you against urchins.
+If you’re going to be surfing reef breaks, depending on how fashion conscious you are, you may want to take a pair of surf booties.
+Reef cuts can be nasty and difficult to heal, keeping you out of the water for days.
+Booties can also help protect you against urchins.

 Make sure you have the right wax for the water temperature you’ll be surfing in.
-If you are taking a warm water surf trip, make sure you have removed your cold water wax before you go, otherwise you’ll find it (and you) sliding off your board.
+If you are taking a warm water surf trip, make sure you have removed your cold water wax before you go, otherwise you may find it (and you) sliding off your board.

 Ding Repair Kit

-I dinged my board twice on my trip to Asia (both board rack related incidents) and was saved by Session Saver Repair Putty.
+I dinged my board twice on my trip to Asia, both board rack related incidents (*face palm), and was saved by Session Saver Repair Putty.
 It’s really easy to use; just roll the putty, apply it to the ding, then wet, smooth it off and you can be back in the water in 20 minutes.

 First Aid Kit